-Prior to joining Burness, Michele was a digital strategy assistant with Veracity Media, where she designed and implemented digital media strategies and created content for high-profile clients, political candidates, and nonprofit organizations.
-She was also a policy, advocacy, and communications associate at the global health nonprofit, Management Sciences for Health (MSH), where she communicated MSH’s expertise and impact to influence and educate key internal and external stakeholders, such as the CEO and US congressional staff.
-Before working with MSH, Michele interned with the US House of Representatives Committee on the Budget and was a Fulbright Fellow in Ukraine studying the public health consequences of Chernobyl.
+Prior to joining Burness, Michele was a digital strategy assistant with Veracity Media, where she designed and implemented digital media strategies and created content for political candidates and nonprofit organizations.
+She was also a policy, advocacy and communications associate at the global health nonprofit, Management Sciences for Health (MSH), where she communicated MSH’s expertise and impact to influence and educate key internal and external stakeholders.
+Before working with MSH, Michele interned with the U.S. House of Representatives Committee on the Budget and was a Fulbright Fellow in Ukraine studying the public health consequences of Chernobyl.

-Michele graduated from American University with a M.A. in strategic communication and from the University of Mary Washington with a B.A. in political science with minors in economics and Middle Eastern studies.
-During her studies at AU, Michele worked as a graduate fellow with AU’s Center for Media & Social Impact.
+Michele graduated from American University with a Master in Arts in strategic communication and from the University of Mary Washington with a Bachelor of Arts in political science with minors in economics and Middle Eastern studies.
+During her graduate studies, Michele worked as a graduate fellow with AU’s Center for Media & Social Impact.
+She lives in Rockville with her husband, Matt.

 Why I'm at Burness